Skip to main content

 Refreshments

 Want to stop for a drink and a bite to eat along the way?
-There are plenty of restaurants in Sneek, Terherne and Langweer and also along the route, where you can also charge your e-bike.
+There are plenty of restaurants and terraces in Sneek, Terherne and Joure and along the route, where you can also charge your e-bike.

 Sights on this route